Search

 Lauren Morton

 Former Boston University women's lacrosse All-American Lauren Morton (CAS '08) was named the fourth head coach of the program on June 15, 2018.
-She will enter her sixth season at the helm in 2024.
+She will enter her seventh season at the helm in 2025.

 In 2023, Morton led BU to a notable 12-11 upset over No. 20 Navy which was the Terriers' first ranked win since 2014.
 The 2023 season also saw the Terriers start 5-0 and featured a postseason appearance in the Patriot League Quarterfinals at Navy.
 Standout Jennifer Barry was named to the All-PL First Team, the Academic All-PL Team and was named a draw specialist on the IWLCA Northeast Region Second Team.
 Claire Gola and Reilly Agres also received All-PL honors for the league's second team.